 Believe it or not, there are some cases where you could save money by eating out.
 If Thanksgiving isn’t a huge event in your household and you’re planning a small meal, it may even be wise to dine out.
 Consider the value of time in this calculation and just how much time you want to spend preparing a meal if you will be alone or with a small group.

 Another consideration is to eat out at free community meals.
-Rather than cooking a meal at home, find out if the local soup kitchen or homeless shelter needs help preparing Thanksgiving dinner for those in need.
-You can help serve others in the community, and then usually there’s a chance to share the meal–for free–afterward.
+Rather than cooking a meal at home, find out if the local soup kitchen or homeless shelter needs help to prepare Thanksgiving dinner for those in need.
+You can help serve others in the community, and then usually there’s a chance to share the meal — for free — afterward.
 Local churches and even some civic-minded restaurants might also offer community dinners for a modest fee or even without charging at all.

-According to AAA’s 2018 Thanksgiving travel forecast, about 54.3 million Americans will hit the road.
 Most people drive for Thanksgiving, so saving money becomes a matter of finding the best gas prices.
 An app like GasBuddy can help you locate the best places to stop for fuel.
-You can also plan your travel to avoid high-traffic times that could leave you sitting and burning gas, rather than making it to your destination.
+You can also plan your travel to avoid high-traffic times that could leave you sitting and burning gas, rather than making it to your destination sooner.
 And once at your location, stay with a friend or relative, or consider using Airbnb, rather than sleeping in a pricey hotel.

-If you plan to fly to your destination, be prepared for a bigger expense.
-For the best deals, you need to be flexible in your timing.
+If you plan to fly to your destination, things can get a little more expensive.
+If you want the best deals, you need to be flexible in your timing.
 If you’re willing to arrive on the big day, you’re likely to save more money.
 Additionally, if you’re willing to leave one or two days after Thanksgiving, you’ll save money on flights, rather than staying until the following Sunday or Monday.
 Consider leaving early in the morning to reduce your chances of getting delayed.